matomatical/coursework-portfolio/README.md

 ### Semester 2, 2020 🦠

-This semester was completed at the University of Melbourne's virtual campus.
+This semester was completed part-time at the University of Melbourne's virtual campus.

 #### COMP90044 Research Methods